Can Dogs Eat Agave? Vet-Reviewed Health Concerns

 By Ashley Bates

 There seems to be a lot of confusion as to what dogs can and cannot eat.
-So anytime you go to give your dog a table scrap or a new food item, you are always doing the right thing by making sure it’s safe for them.
+So, anytime you go to give your dog a table scrap or a new food item, you are always doing the right thing by making sure it’s safe for them.
 Agave is grown in many desert, tropical, and warm coastal areas.
-It often comes in syrup form, and it’s a widespread ingredient in many different foods and products.
-It’s For dogs, is it something toxic or edible?
+It often comes in syrup form, and it’s often used as a sweetener in many different foods and products.
+But can dogs safely consume agave in any form?

 What Is Agave?